nodepy/registry/resources/index.md

 ## Installing Node.py

-You can install Node.py via Pip, which will also install nodepy-pm.
+You can install Node.py via Pip, which will also install nppm.

     $ pip install node.py

 To get started, try something like this:

-    $ nodepy-pm install @nodepy/hello
+    $ nppm install @nodepy/hello
     $ nodepy @nodepy/hello
     Hello from Node.py!
     $ export PATH=$PATH:nodepy_modules/.bin